damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/Introduction.md

 - Contributor license agreement
 ```

 ## Project team

 *Who are the leader of the project?*

 ```
 - Name {E-mail}
+- Contribution to the documentation
+- Brief description of relevant element of background
 ```

 ## License